 Performance Evaluation Survey

 CalEPA is committed to continuous improvement of the CUPA performance evaluation process and has developed a survey (PDF Format or Word Format) for CUPAs to complete and provide feedback on the recent performance evaluation experiences.

 Performance Evaluation Checklists

-The following performance evaluation checklists may be used as guidance documents for a CUPA to prepare for a performance evaluation or to conduct a self-audit for implementation of the Unified Program.
-These checklists are used by the evaluation team to aid in conducting a consistent assessment by ensuring that the same types and levels of documentation are examined at each CUPA, and by providing instant feedback to the agency being evaluated.
+The following performance evaluation checklists may be used as guidance for a CUPA to prepare for a performance evaluation or to conduct a self-audit for implementation of the Unified Program.
+These checklists are used by the evaluation team to aid in conducting a consistent assessment by ensuring the same documentation is examined during each CUPA evaluation.

 In order to view these documents, you will need Adobe Acrobat Reader.